jcbagneris/django_email_auth/README.txt

 It basically re-uses the original Django auth code, passing it a custom Form to allow for email authentication.
 Overall application structure is based on the one used by `Django CAS`_, i.e. a custom authentication backend and a middleware to intercept calls to original login views (especially useful if you use the Django admin).

+`email_auth` should be compatible with Django 1.3 and 1.4 versions.

 `email_auth` is (c) 2009-2012 Jean-Charles Bagneris.
 See LICENSE for redistribution information and usual disclaimer.